LAS-NCSU/chronsemble/README.md

 #### Transport controls
 Transport controls will allow the means to animate the visualization by way of a familiar video transport control UI.
 This will include buttons for play, fast-forward, reverse, fast-reverse, and jump-to-start/end.

+#### Use of color
+The temporal flow uses a single color to shade intervals and a single color to shade instants.
+A better use of color will permit assigning distinct colors to distinct temporal entities/events and retaining consistency of color between the three flows (e.g. use the same spatio flow and info-flow color/shade as used on the temporal flow for a given entity/event.)

+#### Spatio flow rendering
+The spatio flow rendering is (as of Dec.
+2018) very inefficient.
+For each update to the map, the entire map is redrawn over the previous map and then the previous map is discarded.
+To improve the performance of the visualization, this should be made to update only the areas that are changed between scenes.
+In addition, the gradients used to denote approaching/receding events should be made to be smooth and follow an exponential function based on the temporal velocity and granularity for the view.

+#### Path rendering
+Location data should be analyzed for rendering either as part of a path or as a stationary point.
+Paths and points should be rendered by modulating the intensity as an exponential function based on temporal velocity (e.g. intensity begins low and increases as the entity/event epoch approaches; the converse as the epoch decreases).
+Path interpolation may be desirable based on resolution of view.
+Path uncertainty can be conveyed by path thickness.
+Stationary locations should be rendered by anticipating the location's moment using a circle with a radius of uncertainty that where the radius decreases and the intensity increases as the moment approaches; as the moment recedes, the reverse animation should be used.

 ### Software design
 #### Info card data